 HDB will give you an option to defer the loan in case you have cash flow issues

-On the other hand, financial institutions will not give you an option to defer and that can affect your creditworthiness.
-Although no one hopes to get to such a situation, you can consider this when making your decision.
+On the other hand, financial institutions will not give you an option to defer, and that can affect your creditworthiness.
+Although no one hopes to get into such a situation, you can consider this when making your decision.

 HDB loans give you the consistency you need to plan your cash flow